andersonmarin/kwan-swordhealth/README.md

 ### Notifier

-Subscribes to NATS events (specifically, notification.notifyTaskPerformed) and processes notifications—currently logging the event details.
+Subscribes to NATS events and processes notifications, currently printing the event details.

 #### Key Dependency